 - Be diagnosed with two or more chronic conditions

 - Be at risk of severe functional decline, decomposition, or even death

 - Be expected to have another 12 months or more until you pass away

 To ensure your management plan is covered under Medicare, you must use a provider who accepts Medicare.

 Enrollment Into A Medicare Chronic Care Management Program

-Once you enroll in Medicare Part B, you’ll be able to enroll in Medicare’s CCM services.
+Once you enroll in Medicare Part B, you can enroll in Medicare’s CCM services.
 You can also enroll in a CCM if you join a Medicare Advantage plan.
 However, if you only carry Part A coverage, you won’t be able to enroll in a Medicare CCM plan.
-Remember that to qualify; you must meet all eligibility requirements.
+Remember that to qualify, you must meet all eligibility requirements.

 How Much Will Medicare Pay For Chronic Care Management?

 Medicare Part B covers CCMs.
 Once you meet your annual deductible of $226, Medicare will cover 80 percent of the expense of your CCM plan.
 You’ll then be responsible for coinsurance of 20 percent.
 Remember that Part B also carries a monthly premium of $164.90 for most beneficiaries.
-Of course, your costs may vary depending on what type of Medicare coverage you have.
+Of course, your costs may vary depending on your Medicare coverage type.